TKM03/TKM03/README.md

 <div align="center">
   <i>Driven by a passion for artificial intelligence and innovative technology</i>
 </div>
-I am a versatile developer and AI enthusiast with expertise spanning machine learning, IoT, and data science.
+I am a versatile developer and AI enthusiast with expertise spanning machine learning, computer vision, and data science.
 I thrive on building intelligent systems—whether it’s training neural networks with TensorFlow, crafting IoT solutions with Raspberry Pi, or analyzing data with Pandas.
 My mission is to harness technology to solve real-world problems with creativity and precision.

 ---